Theories of Organic Evolution (Complete Notes)

 5. Hugo de Vries – Mutation theory

-• He observed “Evening primrose”, “Oenothera Lamar Kiana”.
-He studied this plant in wild forms for many years continuously and observed certain spontaneous changes in some of these wild plants.
+• He observed “Evening primrose,” “Oenothera Lamar Kiana.”.
+He studied this plant in wild forms for many years.
+He continuously observed certain spontaneous changes in some of these wild plants.

 Mutation Theory:

-Devries (1901), his theory states that evolution is a jerky process where new varieties and species are formed by a mutation that functions as a raw material of evolution.
+Devries (1901), his theory states that evolution is a jerky process.
+New varieties and species are formed by a mutation.
+This mutation functions as a raw material of evolution.

 Salient features are: